coder-webb/Python-Class/README.md

  SNHU IT-140

 Class completed Spring 2022.
-For the purpose of tracking improvement, I will not make improvements to the code.
+For the purpose of tracking improvement, I will not make changes to the code.